treasure-data/treasure-boxes/td/gsheet/README.md

 # Prerequisites

 You need to create a new Authentication for Google Spread Sheet in advance.
-Please refer to the section '1.
-Create a Google Sheets export connector in the V3 (current) console' in the [Treasure Data Documentation](https://support.treasuredata.com/hc/en-us/articles/360010360053-Migrating-from-a-Google-Sheets-Legacy-Export-Connector-to-an-OAuth-based-Google-Sheets-Export-Connector).
+Please refer to the section '2.
+Account authentication' in the [Treasure Data Documentation](https://support.treasuredata.com/hc/en-us/articles/360009671913-Writing-Job-Results-to-Google-Sheets) in order to find the procedure.

 The connection name is used in the dig file.